 Every year, thousands of Canadian home and business owners fall victim to fraudulent behavior and scams that cost the economy billions of dollars.
 Auto insurance scams are the worst with the Auditor General of Ontario estimating this kind of fraud costs more than a billion dollars each year.
-But smaller scams are prevalent, too, including those related to installing, repairing, and maintaining heating and cooling systems for home and business owners.
+But smaller scams are prevalent, too, including those related to installing, repairing, and maintaining heating and air conditioning systems for Toronto homes and businesses.

-If you’re in the market for a reputable HVAC company, here are a number of scams to watch out for:
+If you’re in the market for a reputable HVAC company, here are several scams to watch out for:

-• A technician who tries to convince you there’s a serious carbon monoxide leak in your home or business, and the only way to fix it is by installing a new heating and cooling system.
+• A technician who tries to convince you there’s a serious carbon monoxide leak in your home or business, and the only way to fix it is by installing a new furnace or cooling system.
 Carbon monoxide is colorless, odorless, and can be deadly.
-But leaks are also pretty easy to verify, as affordable and high tech carbon monoxide detectors are available at most home improvement centers.
+But leaks are also pretty easy to verify, as affordable and high-tech carbon monoxide detectors are available at most home improvement centers.

-• A HVAC company that wants to add Freon to your air conditioner every year.
-Freon is very expensive, but doesn’t need to be replaced or “topped off” annually.
+• An HVAC company that wants to add Freon to your air conditioner every year while performing periodic air conditioner (AC unit) service maintenance.
+Freon is very expensive but doesn’t need to be replaced or “topped off” annually.
 Instead, make sure to have the levels verified before and after having Freon added, that way you’ll know what to expect when told you need to get it recharged.
-Also make sure the technician stays afterward to verify everything works as expected.
+Also, make sure the technician stays afterward after the air conditioner (AC unit) repairs to verify everything works as expected.

 • A company whose technician insists your heating and cooling system needs to have multiple components replaced to work at optimum efficiency.
 HVAC systems are pretty durable, and typically only a few components will show signs of wear and need to be replaced.
 If an HVAC company wants to swap out components, ask for a written estimate and shop the competition.